 Seat belts reduce the risk of death and cut the risk of serious injury.
 According to CDC, people not wearing a seat belt are 30 times more likely to be ejected from a vehicle during a crash.
 But we often ignore this important aspect and think that seat belt is only for the person who drives.

 We often find ourselves frustrated with fellow motorists.
 Driving too slowly or failing to indicate, these types of behaviors of other drivers can be irritating - and you want to overtake them.
-However, remember overtaking from the right side is considered as misbehavior, contrary to the rules of traffic.
+However, remember overtaking from the right side is considered misbehavior, contrary to the rules of traffic.
 It is widely seen in intersections or signals.
 As it is contrary to traffic rules, the traffic law under Article 43/1 stipulated a violation of QR 500 for this offense, as mentioned on the official website of the Ministry of Interior.

 Moving on the specified road lanes and with stipulated speed limits on both internal and external roads is an important factor to ensure traffic safety.
-The adherence to the lanes, especially at intersections, is most important to avoid collisions that happen when changing the tracks from one direction to another direction.
+Adherence to the lanes, especially at intersections, is most important to avoid collisions that happen when changing the tracks from one direction to another direction.
 The track changing is widely seen in intersections after passing the signals.
-This is considered a violation of traffic according to the traffic law and regulations.
+This is considered a violation of traffic according to traffic law and regulations.

-You should focus on driving when approaching intersections, and should adhere to the specified path and not change it under any circumstances, in order to ensure the smooth flow of traffic and safety of all.
+You should focus on driving when approaching intersections, and should adhere to the specified path and not change it under any circumstances, in order to ensure the smooth flow of traffic and the safety of all.
 Note that, cameras have been installed near intersections to monitor such violations.
 The violations will be subsequently recorded and fines will be imposed on the violating drivers.

 Don’t just honk because you’re frustrated at another driver as inappropriate honking can not only be irritating but also distracting and dangerous.
 Horns should only be used in specific scenarios, for example, if someone is stopped at a green light or coming too close to you.